Riyazyx/Face-Recognition-Attendance-System-Project/README.md

 # Face-Recognition-Attendance-System-Project
-Face Recognition Attendance System it is a mini project that i submitted in my colleg
+Face Recognition Attendance System it is a mini project that i submitted in my college